Yakuza (franchise): Games

-As of 2024, the Yakuza / Like a Dragon series includes eight main games, released in chronological order (with the exception of the prequel Yakuza 0), with each new installment following the events of the previous title.
+As of 2024, the Yakuza / Like a Dragon series includes nine main games, with each installment following the events of the previous title.
+With the exception of the prequel Yakuza 0, they were released in chronological order.
 There are also several spin-off titles, either starring different protagonists or featuring different settings.

 With the exception of the Kurohyō: Ryū ga Gotoku titles, which were developed by Syn Sophia, and Streets of Kamurocho, which was developed by Empty Clip Studios, all games were developed by Sega's CS1 R&D team, later renamed Ryū ga Gotoku Studio.

 Main series

 The storytelling of the series is inspired by yakuza films, one of the most popular cinematic genres in Japan.
 The stories of the first two games in the series were supervised by novelist Hase Seishu, a writer of yakuza crime fiction.
 The main story in each game is presented in chapters, much like Kinji Fukasaku's classic yakuza movie Sympathy for the Underdog and is expanded upon with around a hundred subplots per game.
 The depth this provides leads to the series having a large cast of characters, including many which recur in minor roles.